linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 **Recommendation:**

 &rarr; With the group of users who have a sedentary lifestyle, Bellabeat can focus the advertisement on how sedentary behavior can affect sleep.
-We should email them studies have shown that exercise improves sleep quality, and sugest them some Membership program with light exercise.
+We should email them studies have shown that exercise improves sleep quality, and suggest them some Membership program with light exercise.

 ### 4.4.
 Calories <a name="Calories"></a>